NURSING 1111NA - Health Assessment and Complex Care II

 General Course Information

-Course Code NURSING 1111NA Course Health Assessment and Complex Care II Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact Up to 3 hours per week Restrictions Available to B Nurs (Post Registration) students in Singapore only Course Description Health Assessment and Complex care 1 & 2 will enable students to build on their existing knowledge and skills to develop advanced clinical reasoning and problem solving skills.
+Course Code NURSING 1111NA Course Health Assessment and Complex Care II Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact Intensive lectures in weeks 1-2, 6-7, 11-12 and tutorials in the intervening weeks Available for Study Abroad and Exchange N Restrictions Available to B Nurs (Post Registration) students in Singapore only Course Description Health Assessment and Complex care 1 & 2 will enable students to build on their existing knowledge and skills to develop advanced clinical reasoning and problem solving skills.
 There is no prerequisite requirement for these courses.